-Statistics show that the cassowary is really more frightening than dangerous.
+Statistics show that the cassowary is actually more frightening than dangerous.
 The most recent death by cassowary was in 2019.
-Before this incident, the last recorded death due to a cassowary attack was in 1926.
+Before this incident, the last recorded death because of a cassowary attack was in 1926.
 Then, a teenager attempted to attack a cassowary with a club.

 Of the 200 cassowary attacks reported in Australia each year, over 70% occurred while humans were attempting to feed these birds.
 This is because cassowaries become assertive and demanding when they associate humans with food handouts.
 So don’t feed the cassowary!